 Broadly speaking, dogs don’t appear to be quite as susceptible to illness-causing bacteria as humans are.
 But they still can and do get sick from time to time after consuming raw meat.

-Accordingly, the raw meat included in some freeze-dried foods may cause some dogs to fall ill.
+Accordingly, the raw meat included in some freeze-dried dog foods may cause some dogs to fall ill.

 It is true that freeze-drying removes the bulk of the moisture from a piece of meat, and therefore reduces the rate that bacteria can reproduce.
 This may make some freeze-dried foods slightly safer than completely unprocessed, raw foods.
 However, once you pour some water on your dog’s freeze-dried dinner, the bacteria can begin reproducing again.

-Ultimately, we’d encourage you to discuss freeze-dried foods with your vet before making the switch.
+Ultimately, we’d encourage you to discuss freeze-dried dog food with your vet before making the switch.
 The risks they present may be acceptable for some dogs, while they may be too dangerous for others.

-What’s the Difference Between Dehydrated and Freeze-Dried Foods?
+What’s the Difference Between Dehydrated and Freeze-Dried Dog Food?

-Although freeze-dried and dehydrated foods are broadly similar products, and are both comprised of raw foods that have had the bulk of their water removed, they do differ in several key ways.
+Although freeze-dried and dehydrated dog foods are broadly similar products and are both comprised of raw foods that have had the bulk of their water removed, they do differ in several key ways.